San Francisco neighborhood sues over 300 percent jump of homeless sidewalk tents during coronavirus outbreak

 “I think the plan is entirely inadequate.
 It essentially institutionalizes the status quo.
 It simply keeps everybody in place.
 It is a Band-Aid when a bandage is needed,” Faigman said.
 “It was thrown together in response because they knew the lawsuit was coming, but it clearly does not provide a real solution."

-Pointing out the plan to address open-air drug dealing, Faigman said San Francisco has otherwise taken a “hands-off” approach in tackling its homelessness crisis and should, therefore, welcome federal oversight as a “way to break through political barriers and accomplish what they want to accomplish as well, which is the clear the streets and protect the people of San Francisco.”
+Pointing out that the plan fails to address open-air drug dealing, Faigman said San Francisco has otherwise taken a “hands-off” approach in tackling its homelessness crisis and should, therefore, welcome federal oversight as a “way to break through political barriers and accomplish what they want to accomplish as well, which is to clear the streets and protect the people of San Francisco.”

 Randy Shaw, director of the Tenderloin Housing Clinic, said he’s troubled by what’s been allowed to flourish during the pandemic.
 While Breed closed off part of Golden Gate Park to traffic so people could safely exercise, there’s no such elbow room in the Tenderloin.